Negative Brand Sentiment in AI Search: Why It Happens and How to Fix It

 Why legacy sentiment tools miss the issue

-Traditional sentiment tools were built for human-authored text such as reviews, surveys, support tickets, and social posts.
+Traditional sentiment tools — Brand24, Meltwater, Cision, Sprout Social — were built for human-authored text such as reviews, surveys, support tickets, and social posts.
 Useful, but incomplete for this layer.

 AI search is different for three reasons.
 The speaker is synthetic.
 The query context is often commercial or comparative.
 The output blends many source types into one short recommendation.

-That is exactly why old dashboards can say sentiment is stable while the buyer experience is getting worse.
-The machine summary is a separate perception layer.
+That is exactly why old dashboards can say sentiment is stable while the buyer experience in ChatGPT or Perplexity is getting worse.
+The machine summary is a separate perception layer that existing tools do not measure.

 Answer engines are also becoming more persistent in user behavior.
 Forrester's February 10, 2026 analysis makes the larger point clearly: answer-engine behavior is already sticky enough that brands need to treat AI summaries as a durable part of the buying journey.

-How to fix negative brand sentiment in AI search
+How to fix negative brand sentiment in AI search: the 5-step framework

 Most teams start with website edits.
 That helps with clarity.
-It rarely fixes the whole issue because the model is reading from more than your site.
+It rarely fixes the whole issue because ChatGPT, Perplexity, Gemini, and Claude are reading from more than your site.

 The practical question is not "how do we get the model to like us?"
 The question is "what evidence would make a cautious machine summary sound more confident?"
 That shift matters because it forces the team away from copy tweaks and toward source repair.
 It also fits the broader market shift described in the Financial Times' March 5, 2026 reporting on AI-driven search behavior.